ZackMason/ActuallyAGameEngine/README.md

 AAGE is designed to be modular, and easy to modify.
 AAGE provides easy to use abstractions for OpenGL, Networking, Scripting, and more.
 AAGE is meant to be a less opinionated alternative to raylib.
 The main use case of this engine is for creating 3D games, although other types of applications should be possible.

+# Where AAGE?

+AAGE only works on windows at the moment, there is a working linux branch with only minor changes, it just needs to be updated and is low priority at the moment.

 # Template

 You can find a starter template at https://github.com/ZackMason/AAGEStarterTemplate